miriamrie/VUE-Project/README.md

 # Website-VUEproject
 Hey!
-This is for my responsive website-project for A3 using the VUE-Framework.
+This is for my website-project for A3 using the VUE-Framework.
+The project will have a responsive design used throughout the entire website.